LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 b = a; // not possible
 ```

-Line 4 above is equivalent to comparing `&a[0]` to `&b[0]`, due to array decay, and therefore is always false (since the array elements does not have the same memory address).
+Line 4 above is equivalent to comparing `&a[0]` to `&b[0]`, due to array decay, and therefore is always false (since the array elements do not have the same memory address).

 Line 8 above is equivalent to assigning `&a[0]` to `&b[0]`, as we seen in (Unit 14)[14-pointers.md], we cannot change the memory address of a variable since this is determined by the OS.